 Catherine Pugh missing as FBI, IRS raid Baltimore office, home

-Federal agents raided her homes and offices, Maryland’s governor called for her resignation “for the good of the city” and speculation swirled about her whereabouts, as she presumably is still recovering from a bout of pneumonia.
+The days keep getting worse for Baltimore Mayor Catherine Pugh.
+On Thursday, federal agents raided her homes and offices, Maryland’s governor called for her resignation “for the good of the city” and speculation swirled about her whereabouts, as she presumably is still recovering from a bout of pneumonia.

 The escalating drama played out in Baltimore amid a backdrop of political isolation for the embattled first-term mayor, whose sales of her self-published “Healthy Holly” books to a medical system she oversaw and to firms seeking contracts in the city are being investigated by federal and state authorities.
 Fellow Democrats have referred to her business venture, which brought her hundreds of thousands of dollars, as “self-dealing” and the ongoing scandal “an embarrassment.”

 Early Thursday, FBI and IRS agents conducted coordinated raids of both of Ms. Pugh’s homes in the city, her offices at City Hall and at a nonprofit group she once led, as well as the home of one of her aides.
-Officials did not disclose what they were looking for in the early morning searches, which included the offices of Ms. Pugh’s lawyer, Steve Silverman, and the nonprofit Maryland Center for Adult Training.
+Officials did not disclose what they were looking for in the early morning searches, which included the offices of Ms. Pugh’s attorney, Steve Silverman, and the nonprofit Maryland Center for Adult Training.

 Local and national media TV outlets splashed images every hour of federal agents fanning out among the various locations, cordoning off locations with yellow police tape and commandeering boxes of evidence.